firatmikyaz/javascriptChallenges/Js-Fundamentals-Part-2/content.md

 4. Create a function expression which does the exact same thing, called 'percentageOfWorld2', and also call it with 3 country populations (can be the same populations)

+## LECTURE: Arrow Functions

+### Your tasks:

+1. Recreate the last assignment, but this time create an arrow function called 'percentageOfWorld3'